JustinChu/ntsm/README.md

 scripts/generateSites name=sites ref=reference.fa vcf=snps.vcf
 ```

-Creates a fasta file referred to as `sites.fa` below (but name can be changed by specific another `name`).
-All non C/G <-> A/T conversions are ignored.
+Creates fasta files referred to as `sites_n{min missing sub k-mers}.fa` below (but name can be changed by specific another `name`).
+By default all non C/G <-> A/T conversions are ignored.

 Parameters: